kaiostech/libcarthage/README.md

 # libcarthage on Gonk

-The goal of this project is to provide a display surface and blink or gecko can render the html on it.
+The goal of this project is to provide a display surface for Gecko or another consumer that can render on it.

 # Building